🎁 Ace quick missions & earn crypto rewards while gaining real-world Web3 skills. JOIN NOW! 🔥

 For a more user-friendly experience, it's recommended to choose a staking pool to delegate your ADA.
 These stake pools are essentially groups that validate transitions on the network.

-Best staking crypto: a closeup of a Cardano coin.
+Best staking crypto: ADA coin on a pile of gold nuggets.

 The return on your delegated ADA depends on the chosen pool’s performance and the commission they charge.
 Generally, you can expect returns comparable to using a full node wallet, around 4% to 5% APY.